Hiking the Storm Point Trail in Yellowstone National Park

 Distance: 2.0 - 2.6 miles / 3.2 - 4.2 km

-On top of this, the Storm Point Trail makes for a great kid-friendly adventure because the loop can easily be shortened into an out-and-back hike by simply returning on the same trail rather than completing the loop.
+For this reason, the Storm Point Trail is one of the best kid-friendly hikes in Yellowstone National Park—especially because the loop can be shortened into an easier out-and-back adventure by simply returning on the same trail rather than completing the full loop.
+This explains why the distance above is variable.

 Storm Point Trailhead Parking